Pittsburgh Pirates

 Hint: North Shore features PNC Park!

-2) The First Avenue Garage.
-I discovered this one recently and noticed quite a few Pirates employees using it, so I know it’s a smart choice.
-It’s a small few bucks to park here, and you can use an elevator to get dropped off right at the platform of the First Avenue Port Authority “T” station…from which you can ride for free to North Shore, literally across the street from the PNC front gate.
+I discovered the garage at First Avenue recently and noticed quite a few Pirates employees using it, so I know it’s a smart choice.
+It’s a small few bucks to park here, and you can use an elevator to get dropped off right at the platform of the First Avenue Port Authority “T” station.
+From here you can ride for free to North Shore, literally across the street from the PNC front gate.

 Low price, very little walking, and a super easy out after the game back on the highway.